JasonLin0704/IDWCH2.0/README.md

 To initiate the correction process, we execute the Corrector/start.sh script.
 This script creates temporary folders to store code, followed by the execution of Corrector/correct.sh in a new terminal.
 This script takes `Testcase/input{i}.txt` as `input.txt` and compares the resulting output with `Testcase/answer{i}.txt`.
 Ultimately, this process yields a score for each student.

 Upon completion, we select our desired column 'G', identify the specific row corresponding to the student ID, and input the obtained score.
-This concludes the correction process.
+So, it's all done!
 # Q&A
 Q: Why does my `driver.find_element()` always go wrong?\
 A: First, you can try to lengthen the interval of `time.sleep()`.
 Otherwise, you're probably setting the wrong XPath.